josephm1/Safe-API-Doc/index.md

 <br>
 `Update`: Change the value for a specific entry from the Mutable Data Structure
 <br>
-`ManagePermissions`: Inserting a new entry to the Mutable Data Structure
+`ManagePermissions`: Ability to specify permissions to the Mutable Data Structure

 ## Immutable Data